Haseeb717/football_league/README.md

 # FootballLeague

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/football_league`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to my new gem!
+In this gem, you'll get the list of teams related information multiple soccer leagues in multiple years

-TODO: Delete this and the text above, and describe your gem
+Its under development
 ## Installation

 Add this line to your application's Gemfile: